EENI Global Business School

 1. To understand the importance of Maritime Transport in Foreign Trade

-2. To know the key concepts related to the Marine Transport of Goods and containers (freight, safety, stowage, risks, insurances...)
+2. To learn about key concepts related to Marine Transport of Goods and containers (freight, safety, stowage, risks, insurances...)

-3. To understand the functioning of the international maritime transport
+3. To understand the functioning of International Maritime transport

-4. To know the key players and the market of Maritime Transport of Goods
+4. To know key players and market of Maritime Transport of Goods

-5. To examine the different concepts related to the insurance and the main clauses of Maritime Transport
+5. To examine the different concepts related to insurance and main clauses of Maritime Transport

-6. To analyze the documents related to the Maritime Transport (Bill of Lading) and how to fill them out
+6. To analyze documents related to Maritime Transport (Bill of Lading) and how to fill them out

 7. To study the main rules and conventions of maritime cargo transport (Rotterdam, Hamburg, FAL Rules)

-8. To understand the role of the main institutions related to the Maritime Transport: International Maritime Organization, International Chamber of Shipping, FIATA..
+8. To understand the role of main institutions related to Maritime Transport: International Maritime Organization, International Chamber of Shipping, FIATA..

 International Maritime Organization (IMO) FAL Convention, SOLAS, Transport of goods by Sea